arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

   delay(30);
 }
 ```
-You should now see the built-in RGB LED's green LED fade in, then fade out repeatedly.
+You should now see the built-in RGB LED's green LED fade in and then fade out repeatedly.

 ![PWM example running in the Portenta C33](assets/user-manual-gif-2.gif)